devtin/PLS/README.md

 CSS is created using [Sass](http://sass-lang.com/), CSS files for templates `email-pls.html` and `email-petroleum.html` are `css/style.css` and `css/style-2.css` respectively.

 If you modify anithing on the templates file, you are gonna have to run: `./PLS/assets/public/pls/./compile` in order to create a final version with the styles inline.

+# USAGE

+Access from your browser http://yourdomain.com/create in order to send a survey.